Docking (molecular): Enrichment factor

+Thus, EF compares the fraction of actives retrieved in the top-ranked subset to the fraction expected by random selection.
+An EF value greater than 1 indicates enrichment beyond random performance.

+In particular, EF_{1%} measures enrichment within the top 1% of the ranked database and is commonly used to evaluate early recognition performance in virtual screening, where identifying active compounds at the very top of the list is especially important.

+In addition to EF, the area under the receiver operating characteristic (ROC) curve (AUC) is widely used to evaluate screening performance across the entire ranked list.

 Prospective

 Resulting hits from docking screens are subjected to pharmacological validation (e.g. IC_{50}_{,} affinity or potency measurements).
 Only prospective studies constitute conclusive proof of the suitability of a technique for a particular target.
 In the case of G protein-coupled receptors (GPCRs), which are targets of more than 30% of marketed drugs, molecular docking led to the discovery of more than 500 GPCR ligands.

 Benchmarking

 The potential of docking programs to reproduce binding modes as determined by X-ray crystallography can be assessed by a range of docking benchmark sets.